trabe/simple-guards/README.md

 ## Description

-Simple utilities to add guard clauses to yout JS code.
+Simple utilities to add guard clauses to your JS code.

-Guards raises an Error if a given condition is truthy.
+Guards raises an Error if a given condition is falsy.

 ## Features